tstuefe/JEP387/jep.md

 _Intra-chunk waste for active allocations_

 When a class loader allocates Metaspace, it gets handed a memory chunk.
-That chunk should serve multiple follow-up allocations of that class loader, since it is assumed that the loader will continue loading classes and use up that chunk.
+That chunk is large enough to serve many follow-up allocations of that class loader, since it is assumed that the loader will continue loading classes and use up that chunk.
 This serves two purposes: for one, it reduces invocations of central - lock-protected - parts of the Metaspace.
 In addition, by releasing that chunk when the class loader gets unloaded we effectively bulk-release all allocations from that loader without the need to track single allocations.

 But a class loader usually stops class loading at some point.
 At that point, no memory will be allocated from the chunk anymore and therefore the rest of the chunk is wasted.